limijd/ankiLearnChinese/README.md

 ## Introduction

+This is a tool to build ANKI Chinese learning material from text book, various articles, ...etc.

-The tool can process any Chinese text and build an optimal list of Chinese characters/words from the text.
+It can process any Chinese text and build an optimal list of Chinese characters/words from the text.
 The "pinyin" and "definitions" of the characters/words/idioms will also be created for them based on two local good enough dictionaries.
 Audio of the character/words/text can also be generated.
 For Chinese characters, a list of high frequency words and idioms will be linked to help learn and understand the character.

 All characters/words/idioms have frequency value which was obtained from the webdict database.